tdevere/ADO_DNS_LABS/labs/lab2/README.md

 Before logging into the agent or diving into Azure resources, gather basic information about the failure.
 This is what support engineers ask first.

+> Tip: If an error mentions "public network" or "private link", your next step is to investigate DNS resolution.
+The pipeline is likely using the public address due to DNS configuration.

 **Answer these questions:**

 1. **What stage failed?**